VictoriaAjala/A-Dictionary-App/README.md

 # Dictionary-app
-Build adictionary app using Html, CSS and JavaScript
+Build a dictionary app using Html, CSS and JavaScript